min2ha/ukwa-site/content/target/23245/index.en.md

   "subject": null
 }

-# Jane Dodds on Facebook (Liberal Democrats candidate for Montgomeryshire)

 Jane Dodds is the Liberal Democrats candidate for Montgomeryshire at the 2016 National Assembly for Wales election and 2015 General Election.